andyld97/ShadyMod/ShadyMod/Release/README.md

 A big thank you to all team members, and especially to belebt, for her invaluable help with testing!

-Currently this mod only adds Scrap-Items, later on I plan to add enemies too (future plans)
+Currently this mod only adds Scrap-Items, later on I plan to add enemies too!

 Be a `great asset` and have fun!

 ## Changelog

+## v1.0.5 (09.03.2025)
+- Added new Robot-Item
+- MC Heads won't be destroyed if the target player isn't available
+- Fix Donut

 ### v1.0.4 (08.03.2025)
 - Fix Item Activate Handling